xapian/xapian/xapian-core/docs/deprecation.rst

 -------------------

 At any particular point, some parts of the C++ API will be marked as "deprecated".
-This is indicated with the ``XAPIAN_DEPRECATED`` macro, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated features at compile time.
+This is indicated with the ``XAPIAN_DEPRECATED()`` or ``XAPIAN_DEPRECATED_CLASS`` macros, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated features at compile time.

 If a feature is marked with one of these markers, you should avoid using it in new code, and should migrate your code to use a replacement when possible.
 The